Christina And Tarek El Moussa Allegedly Fighting On Set, ‘Flip Or Flop’ Canceled?

 ‘Flip Or Flop’ Tarek El Moussa Speaks Out About ‘Fake News’

-Christina and Tarek El Moussa have not responded to this latest rumor about trouble on the set of Flip Or Flop but many of their fans are already exhausted from everything that has gone on.
-Commenters have said that they will no longer be watching the show and that could mean additional trouble for HGTV.
-Several think that the show just won’t work anymore, now that Christina and Tarek’s marriage is over.
+Christina and Tarek El Moussa have not responded to this latest rumor about trouble on the set of Flip or Flop, but many of their fans are already exhausted from everything that has gone on.
+Commenters have said that they will no longer be watching the show, and that could mean additional trouble for HGTV.
+Several people think that the show just won’t work anymore, now that Christina and Tarek’s marriage is over.

-Do you think that HGTV will end up canceling Flip Or Flop or do you think that the former couple will be able to keep it going?
-Will you continue to watch the show or are you over it?
+Do you think that HGTV will end up canceling Flip or Flop, or do you think that the former couple will be able to keep it going?
+Will you continue to watch the show, or are you over it?
 Let us know in the comments section below.

 [Featured Image by Jerod Harris/Getty Images]